 Former President of the Royal Society of Portrait Painters, Alastair exhibited three portraits of eminent women at this year’s exhibition.
 In addition to his commissions practice, Alastair has a research-based lecturing position at Loughborough University, and has published papers on commissioned portraiture, the application of life-drawing within a modern educational context, drawing and visualisation, and facial difference.

 David Cobley was also a popular choice at the exhibition.
 David exhibited a special memorial portrait of Ken Dodd, which he’d painted alongside the portrait of Ken commissioned by the National Portrait Gallery.
-In this version, the artist explores the tensions between Ken’s public and the private personas.
+In this version, the artist explores the tensions between Ken’s public and private persona.

 More recently, David’s portrait of the first female president of the Supreme Court, Baroness Hale, gained national coverage for being the first smiling portrait to hang in the hall of the illustrious Gray’s Inn.